Let's Learn about Japanese Tea Ceremony!

 We waited for out turn to walk to the teahouse in a temple room that looked out onto the garden.
 We gazed at beautiful decorated screens by Kano Tanyu Ichimon, a painter of the Edo Shogunate.

 When we were invited to walk to the teahouse, elegant white-thonged slippers called zouri were placed on the stone for us to step into.
-The stepping stones to the teahouse are uneven and so it takes concentration to walk along - it is only when you reach the teahouse that you can look up, and it is in this way that you leave your everyday cares behind and pass into the special moment.
+The stepping stones to the teahouse are uneven and so it takes concentration to walk along - it is only when you reach the teahouse that you can look up, and it is in this way that you leave your everyday cares behind and pass into the special gathering which will only happen once.

 There are lots of places in Kyoto to enjoy matcha tea and sweets.
 Many temples have lovely teahouses where you can enjoy a quiet moment and refreshments.
 This is a delicious selection served at lovely Kagizen Teahouse near Gion, Kyoto :)

 We hope that you've enjoyed reading our blog.
-If you've enjoyed this one, why not take a look at another of our Japanese Culture blogs, such as this one on Hina Matsuri too!
+If you've enjoyed this one, why not take a look at another of our Japanese Culture blogs, such as this one called The Wisdom of Tea: Tea Ceremony in Kyoto.

 Thank you for reading,